Spice Addiction – What You Need To Know

 Regardless of your reasons for doing spice or how far into the abuse cycle you are, there are resources to get help.

-Note that all spice is different, and your next batch could be the one with harmful chemicals.
+Note that all spices differ, and your next batch could contain harmful chemicals.
 Many people have sustained mental and physical damage from using spice, and there’s no telling when the next synthetic cannabinoid will be the wrong one.

 Addiction treatment is effective and available for whatever drug you’re using.
 Substance abuse resources give you a wide variety of options for treatment, tailoring their approach to your needs and your particular situation.

-It’s difficult to stop using a substance when you’re on your own.
-There’s nobody stopping you from seeking more spice, so you’re left to battle withdrawals and cravings.
+It’s difficult to stop using a substance when you’re alone.
+Nobody prevents you from seeking more spice, so you must battle withdrawals and cravings.
 People are often driven to relapse when they don’t have a support system.

-Treatment centres give you a solid support system and all of the resources you need to combat cravings.
-Further, they offer mental health and counselling services that get down to the source reasons for your addiction.
+Treatment centres give you a solid support system and the resources you need to combat cravings.
+Further, they offer mental health and counselling services that address the source reasons for your addiction

 Addiction typically exists in the context of numerous factors in a person’s life.
-People typically don’t want to get addicted to drugs but do so in an effort to escape or manage difficult life circumstances.
-Counselling is an excellent way to uncover those factors and start to work through them.
+People usually don’t want to get addicted to drugs but do so to escape or manage challenging life circumstances.
+Counselling is an excellent way to uncover those factors and work through them.

 When you do that, you set yourself up for success the next time you have a difficult craving.